 Top 8 lithium producers in the world by country

 Lithium production’s predicted to triple by 2025, due to a surge in electric vehicle (EV) purchases.
-Discover the world’s top lithium producers and find out how you can add lithium to your trading portfolio with us.
+Discover the world’s top lithium producers and find out how you can add lithium to your trading or investment portfolio with us.

 |Country||Share of global production1|